-Our family recently planted our own strawberry plants, and a fun field trip last week to Putnam Farms gave us a great opportunity to see strawberry growing done well.
+Our family recently planted our own strawberry patch, and a fun field trip last week to a local farm gave us a great opportunity to see strawberry growing done well.
 In fact, our kids were so fascinated by the tour of the farm and picking strawberries that they came home asking if we could also be farmers.
 Afraid not kids.
-Our 3/4 of an acre in town probably won’t cut it… and your father won’t even let me have a few chickens.
+Our 3/4 of an acre in town probably won’t cut it… and your father won’t even let me have a few chickens (update: we did get chickens!).
 Dreams crushed, the kids carried on and consoled themselves with some Sweet Charlie strawberries.

 This particular farm seeds and grows strawberries every year.
 And the big bonus is that they don’t use pesticides on any of their produce.
 The owner shared with us that he wanted his son to be able to go out into any field and eat whatever he picked…talk about fresh!
 We’re sold on getting as much produce as we can from this farm, and if you’ve seen the PBS series A Chef’s Life, then you may have also seen Chef Vivian out at this farm learning all about tomatoes.
 Back to the berries…Putnam Farms grows several varieties of strawberries including:

 - Sweet Charlie (heirloom)- these have a high sugar content and are softer, so not ideal for recipes, but perfect for eating.
 And isn’t it cool to know that this variety of strawberry has remained unchanged for generations?

 - Camarosa- Better suited for recipes, and when ripe, will be a deep red, almost burgundy.

 - Sweet Kiss Strawberries– Get in a bare root delivered to your house

 - DeGroot Eversweet Strawberries